Capital gains tax: how will it affect your portfolio?

 Investors will soon be required to pay up to 10% over their profits.
 Discover the impact and how to prepare.

-18 February 2025 update
+3 July 2025 update

 1. What is capital gains tax?

 Capital gains tax is a new 10% tax on profits made by private individuals on the sale of investments.
-The government wants to avoid this affecting small investors.
-According to current plans, they will therefore be instating an annual exemption of EUR 10,000.
-Providing your annual profit does not exceed EUR 10,000, you will not be required to pay this tax.
-The exempt amount should also be indexed each year.
+The government wants to avoid this affecting small investors and have therefore set an exemption of €10,000 per year.
+Provided your annual profit does not exceed €10,000, you will not be required to pay this tax.
+The €10,000 exemption will be indexed each year.
+Many investors invest for the longer term and hold their investments for several years.
+Those who do not use the exemption can build up an additional €1,000 exemption each year for five years.
+This means that f you only make a capital gain every five years, the exemption will increase to €15,000 (€30,000 for couples).

 2. What if you only sell your shares after 10 years?